elastic/kibana/README.md

     Lint the sourcecode with [`tslint`](https://github.com/palantir/tslint) and fix any auto-fixable errors.

+  - `./gradlew typeCheck`

+    Check types in the source code with the TypeScript compiler.

+  - `./gradlew typeCheckWatch`

+    Check types in the source code with the TypeScript compiler once initially and again whenever a source file changes.

 ## License

 All files in this repository are subject to the Elastic License.
 See [`LICENSE.txt`](./LICENSE.txt) for details.